Can You Get Scammed on Zelle?

-But not all victims receive sufficient recourse.
 Zelle’s immediacy hinges on connecting your bank accounts or debit cards directly to the payment service.
-This is also why it’s nearly impossible to cancel a digital payment once it’s on its way.
+Unfortunately, this also means it’s nearly impossible to cancel a digital payment once it’s on its way.

 Unfortunately, Zelle scammers are getting more sophisticated with new ways to fleece their victims.
 While some of these scam tactics might be novel, most of them follow tried-and-true patterns.